 A linear fit item is used to control data fitting by linear regression.
 This item specifies the data source and equation to use, and also presents the results of the data fitting.
-The item is created from the main GraFit window using the Add | Linear Fit command.
+The item is created from the main GraFit window using the Add \blacktriangleright Linear Fit command.
 The linear fit window itself contains a tabbed dialog box with several panes that are used to specify how the fit is calculated.
 Each of these panes is discussed below.
-Data fitting involves making appropriate selections in the Settings pane (and possibly one or more of the other panes as described below), then selecting the Calculate | Fit Data command.
+Data fitting involves making appropriate selections in the Settings pane (and possibly one or more of the other panes as described below), then selecting the Calculate \triangleright Fit Data command37 on the Home tab.
 After fitting the data the results can viewed from the Results pane.

 When a fitting item is selected, the status bar shows the current fitting status, indicating whether the item is currently Fitted or Not Fitted.
 In addition, the status bar shows when a calculation is in progress.
-Whenever any calculation is being processed, the calculation pane shows the message Calc.
+Whenever any calculation is being processed, the calculation pane shows an animated abacus.